OraOpenSource/apex-diff/README.md

 _Note: This project may eventually be listed on npm for easy install._

 ## Node.js App
-A [Node.js](https://nodejs.org) application has been included with this project.
-It is recommended to create the JSON file using Node.js.
+A [Node.js](https://nodejs.org) application has been included with this project and is the recommended method to run APEX Diff.

 ### Config
 Create a new (or copy `config_sample.json`) config file in the `config` folder called `config.json`.